 Specific to your digital marketing, ask yourself a few key questions:

-- Am I making the most of the cost-effective channels that are available to me to get the word out about my business?
+- Am I making the most of the cost-effective channels available to me to get the word out about my business?
 If your business is facing an economic downturn of any stripe, thinking about cost efficacy is key.
 Channels like email and organic social media are both cost-effective and highly effective for maintaining customer engagement, building brand loyalty, and driving consistent traffic without relying on paid advertising..

 - Am I providing value to my audience?
 As you format your marketing plan and messaging, focus on providing value to your customers and audience through expert advice and content, exclusive offers, and authentic communication.